 The NDNH is a centralized database of wage and employment information and, as such, provides an effective and efficient means to obtain income information, preferable to other means of obtaining the same information.
-The matching program will assist the state agency in detecting fraud, waste, and abuse and enhancing program integrity by strengthening the state agency's oversight and management of the program.
-It will serve as a deterrent to some individuals who otherwise may fraudulently apply for and receive SNAP benefits, and it will provide information to reduce erroneous payments.
-The program will also provide useful information on the employment and earnings of SNAP applicants and recipients, specifically: 1) those who are employed with the federal government; 2) those who are employed in another state, including those who have been rehired by a previous employer after having been separated from such prior employment for at least 60 consecutive days (Pub.
-L. 112-40, effective April 21, 2012, amending subsection 453A(a)(2) of the Social Security Act, 42 U.S.C. §653a(a)(2)); and 3) those whose information is not readily available through the State Directory of New Hires, state workforce agencies, or other data reporting systems.
+The matching program will assist the state agency in detecting fraud, waste, and abuse, and will enhance program integrity by strengthening the state agency's oversight and management of the program.
+It will serve as a deterrent to some individuals who otherwise may fraudulently apply for and receive UC benefits, and it will provide information to reduce erroneous payments, which is consistent with requirements of the Improper Payments Information Act, subsequent legislation and guidance.
+The program will also provide useful information on the employment and earnings of UC applicants and recipients, specifically: 1) those who are employed with the federal government; 2) those who are employed in another state, including those who have been rehired by a previous employer after having been separated from such prior employment for at least 60 consecutive days (Pub.
+L. 112-40, effective April 21, 2012, amending subsection 453A(a)(2) of the Social Security Act, 42 U.S.C. § 653a(a)(2)); and 3) those whose information that is not readily available through the State Directory of New Hires, state workforce agencies, or other data reporting systems.

-The positive results of the previous matching programs between the state agency and

-OCSE further justify the proposed matching program.
-(See section II.C. and Appendix A of this agreement.)
+The positive results of the previous matching programs between the state agency and OCSE further justify the proposed matching program.
+See section II.C and Appendix A of this agreement.